mproos/mproos.github.io/presentations.md

 ### Invited talks

 **2018 January.** Grammar & Cognition Colloquium series, Nijmegen.
 Invited talk "Seeing pain and feeling history – the what and how of Estonian perception verbs".
+**2022 April.** EKM training program for Estonian as a foreign languages teachers, training day "Going into language".
+Invited talk "Polysemy in language: the case of perception verbs".
+**2022 May.** UT Estonian and General Linguistics Institute talk series "TÜ Ling", Tartu.
+Invited talk "Concreteness of Estonian words: collecting and using ratings".